-The winner of the ninth contest was Tara Mantel
+The winner of the eleventh contest was John Shea

 Tartts Fiction Award, rules: